binnichtaktiv/iPA-Edit/README.md

 - For downloading IPAs, provide a direct URL when prompted

-- For bulk resigning, provide paths to certificate, mobileprovision, and a folder with IPAs
+- For bulk resigning, provide paths to certificate, mobileprovision, and a folder with IPAs  | not working rn

-- For Satella and bypass injection, have the necessary files downloaded already

 - For Azule functions, ensure Azule is installed and in PATH